verhas/jamal/README.md

 since 1.0.0 (core)

 `import` opens a file and reads the content of the file and interprets it as Jamal macro file.
-If there is anything defined in that file it will be imported into the scope of the current file.
+Anything defined in that file will be imported into the scope of the current file.
 If the macro opening and closing strings are redefined using the `sep` macro it will change for the file that imported the other file.
-If there are any user-defined macros defined in the top-level scope of the file, they will be available in the importing file.
+Any user-defined macros defined in the top-level scope of the file will be available in the importing file.

 (Note that top-level scope of the file may not be the same as the global scope.
-If the importing happens from an included file, or from inside a block of from inside a macro, or in a scope that was started with a `begin` macro then the "top-level-scope of the file" is the one that contains the `import` macro.
+If the importing happens from an included file, or from inside a block of from inside a macro, or in a scope that was started with a `begin` macro then the "top-level-scope of the file" is the one, that contains the `import` macro.
 If anything is defined into the global scope in the imported file then those macros will eventually be in the global scope and available to anyone later.)